sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Efficient collaboration in modern tools (e.g. GitHub)
 - Easier to share your work
 - Feels good to contribute to the common good
-- You learn a lot!
+- You learn a lot, and meet new people!

 --